IHE/ITI.MHD/README.md

 1. provide DocumentReference examples
 1. Provide bundle examples
 1. Add query parameter for ihe type
-1. Update text from version 3.1 of MHD to version 3.2
 1. make hotlinks as appropriate out of all references to Technical Framework profiles.ihe.net
+1. various other TODO tags found in the source input
+1. cleanup all build warnings and info (moving to ignore warnings anything that is proven to be acceptable)

 ## IHE issues

 1. canonical url -- should we include realm in the URI like hl7?
 1. why do we need to add .fhir at the end of all profile id?
-1. figure out how to better handle persistant section numbers and references.
-Today I left in orginal numbers most of the time.
+1. figure out how to better handle persistent section numbers and references.
+Today I left in original numbers most of the time.
 Today I only changed a few to markdown links for experimentation.

 ## Test